Currie32/tech-with-dave/docs/articles/deploy-a-dash-app-on-google-cloud-run.md

 --project=your-project-name
 ```

-Notice that you will need to add in your own values to four of these parameters.
+Notice that you will need to add your own values to four of these parameters.
 You can find your service account number at `https://console.cloud.google.com/iam-admin/iam?project=your-project-name`

-Depending on your needs, you can specify additional deployment parameters that can be found at: <a href=https://cloud.google.com/sdk/gcloud/reference/run/deploy target="blank">https://cloud.google.com/sdk/gcloud/reference/run/deploy</a>
+Depending on your needs, you can specify additional deployment parameters, which can be found at: <a href=https://cloud.google.com/sdk/gcloud/reference/run/deploy target="blank">https://cloud.google.com/sdk/gcloud/reference/run/deploy</a>